yanxifang/Gov-1347/_posts/2020-10-09-Week-Five-Predictions.md

 | Trump (R) | 153 |
 | Unalloted in Model | 70 |

-This is not surprising given the ongoing nature of the COVID-19 pandemic and the related economic downturn.
+These changes (i.e. fewer EVs for Trump) are not surprising, given that the COVID-19 pandemic and the resulting economic downturn has continued into recent months, without any further stimulus funding from the federal government.

 Click [here](https://yanxifang.github.io/Gov-1347) to return to the front page.